-But then I built my first custom computer in early 2011, starting with a Phenom II 970 with a motherboard and some RAM that i bought off craigslist for $90.
+But then I built my first custom computer in early 2011, starting with a Phenom II 970, a motherboard and some RAM that i bought off craigslist for $90.
 It was then that a new world was opened up to me.
 A world where my list of playable PC games was not restricted to a handful of titles for which my system could "barely" meet the minimum requirements.
 A world of Steam and Origin, of summer sales with $5 blockbuster games and of not paying a membership fee to play online.
 A world of 1080p gaming with visuals that would make consoles catch fire.

 I used to think using a controller was the only way to play a game.
 Now I am usually more at home with a keyboard & mouse.
 And while I currently still own my PS3 and have even bought a PS4 and Xbox One (I like the Sony and Microsoft console exclusives) I currently do 90% of my gaming on my computer.